Skip to Main Content

 OR

 Mary Cassatt: Modern Woman.
 Edited by Judith A. Barter.
 Chicago: Art Institute of Chicago, with Harry N. Abrams, 1998.
-Published in conjunction with the exhibition of the same name, shown at the Boston Museum of Fine Arts, the National Gallery in Washington DC, and the Art Institute of Chicago.
+Published in conjunction with the exhibition of the same title, shown at the Boston Museum of Fine Arts, the National Gallery in Washington DC, and the Art Institute of Chicago.

 Tips